Chariots of Fire: London Olympics' 2012 revival

 Chariots of Fire became a recurring theme in promotions for the 2012 Summer Olympics in London.
 The film's theme was featured at the opening of the 2012 London New Year's fireworks celebrating the Olympics.
-The runners who first tested the new Olympic Park were spurred on by the Chariots of Fire theme, and the music was also used to fanfare the carriers of the Olympic flame on parts of its route through the UK.
-The beach-running sequence was also recreated at St. Andrews and filmed as part of the Olympic torch relay.
+The runners who first tested the new Olympic Park were spurred on by the Chariots of Fire theme, and the music was also used as a fanfare for the carriers of the Olympic flame on parts of its route through the UK.
+The beach-running sequence was also recreated at St Andrews and filmed as part of the Olympic torch relay.

 The film's theme was also performed by the London Symphony Orchestra, conducted by Simon Rattle, during the Opening Ceremony of the games; the performance was accompanied by a comedy skit by Rowan Atkinson (as Mr. Bean) which included the opening beach-running footage from the film.
-The film's theme was again played during each medal ceremony of the 2012 Olympics.
+The film's theme was again played during each medal ceremony of the 2012 Olympics (including, ironically, those events held on Sunday).

 As an official part of the London 2012 Festival celebrations, a new digitally re-mastered version of the film screened in 150 cinemas throughout the UK.
 The re-release began 13 July 2012, two weeks before the opening ceremony of the London Olympics.

 A Blu-ray of the film was released on 10 July 2012 in North America, and was released 16 July 2012 in the UK.
 The release includes nearly an hour of special features, a CD sampler, and a 32-page "digibook".